 What it is: “[The] Affidavit or “Dichiarazione Giurata” sworn to before an American consular officer commissioned in Italy, stating that there is no legal impediment to your marriage according to the laws of the U.S. state in which you are a resident.” –U.S. Embassy & Consulates in Italy (This document is required for all EU countries.)

-1. We downloaded the affidavit (Dichiarazione Giurata) the from the it.usembassy.gov.
+1. Downloaded the affidavit (Dichiarazione Giurata) the from the it.usembassy.gov.

-2. We purchased a € 33 revenue stamp (Marca da bollo) – purchased at a tobacco store in Italy.
+2. Purchased a € 33 revenue stamp (Marca da bollo) – purchased at a tobacco store in Italy.
 (These prices are subject to change)

-3. Filled out the Affidavit (don’t sign until you get to the US government office) we brought it to the US consulate in Florence where we had the document signed, (€ 50).
+3. Filled out the Affidavit (don’t sign until you get to the US government office), brought it to the US consulate in Florence where the document is signed, (€ 50).

-4. We headed to the Legalization Office (Prefettura), in the county I was getting married in – Arezzo.
+4. Headed to the Legalization Office (Prefettura), in the county I was getting married in – Arezzo.